OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ![Kubernetes Architecture](../assets/Kubernetes_Architecture.png)

-This cheatsheet provides a starting point for securing Kubernetes cluster.
+This cheat sheet provides a starting point for securing Kubernetes cluster.
 It is divided into the following categories:

 - Securing Kubernetes hosts
 - Securing Kubernetes components